steamcmd/api/README.md

 ### Development

 The easiest way to spin up the development environment is using the Docker container itself.
-Just mount the `src` directory in `/data` in the container and add `--reload` to the Gunicorn command:
+Make sure you have build the image recently and just mount the `src` directory in `/data` in the container and set the required environment variables:
 ```
-docker run -v "$(pwd)"/src:/data -p 8080:8080 -ti steamcmd-api:latest -e "PORT=8080" \
+docker run -v "$(pwd)"/src:/data -p 8080:8080 -e "PORT=8080" -e "GUNICORN_CMD_ARGS=--reload" -ti steamcmd-api:test
-  gunicorn --workers 1 --threads 8 --timeout 120 --bind :$PORT run:app --reload
 ```
 Now you can reach the SteamCMD API locally on [http://localhost:8080](http://localhost:8080)